 Pre-Trib Rapture of New Testament Church Age Saints (I Thess.4:13-18; I Cor 15:51-55)

-A Seven-Year Tribulation Period on Earth during which the Lord resumes His dealings with Israel by wrapping up the 70th Week of Daniel (Daniel 9), during which time the Raptured Church is going through (on an individual basis) the Judgment Seat of Christ (I Corinthians 3; II Corinthians 5:10).
+A Seven-Year Tribulation Period on Earth during which the Lord resumes His dealings with Israel by wrapping up the 70th Week of Daniel (Daniel 9), during which time the Raptured Church is going through (on an individual basis) the Judgment Seat of Christ (Romans 14:10-12; I Corinthians 3; II Corinthians 5:10).

 Pre-Millennial Return of Jesus Christ (Rev 20)

-We believe in two scriptural uses of the word "church" (the spiritual body of Christ, consisting of ALL believers, AND each local assembly of believers; Ephesians 1:22-23; Galatians 1:13; II Corinthians 11:28).
+The Bible shows two scriptural uses of the word "church," namely the spiritual body of Christ, consisting of ALL believers, AND each local assembly of believers; Ephesians 1:22-23; Galatians 1:13; II Corinthians 11:28.
 We believe that all people who have been born again are a part of "the church, which is his body," and therefore should join an autonomous local church (Hebrews 10:25).
 The Body of Christ and the Bride of Christ are one and the same (Ephesians 5:22-33).
-Furthermore, we believe the Biblical church to be an Independent Bible-believing (KJV) Baptist Church separate from religio-political bosses (Ephesians 1:22-23).
+Furthermore, we believe the Biblical church to be an Independent Bible-believing (KJV) Baptist Church separate from religio-political bosses and other ecclesiastical and commercial hierarchy (Ephesians 1:22-23).

 Church Ordinances & Offices